Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Four Types of Semantic Variations Results in T2I Synthesis

 \section{Four Types of Semantic Variations Results in T2I Synthesis}

 The results of semantic variations in T2I synthesis, both in text and images, can be divided into four types, as shown in Fig.~\ref{fig:4_conditions}.

-\begin{itemize} \item \textbf{Image Changing Semantics with Text Changing Semantics}: The semantic consistency between the input and output in the first quadrant suggests that the model tends to understand the different semantics introduced by linguistic permutations.
-In this case, the value of $\gamma_{w/}$ will tend to 1. \item \textbf{Image Maintaining Semantics with Text Changing Semantics}: The semantic inconsistency between the input and output in the fourth quadrant suggests that the model does not understand the different semantics introduced by linguistic permutations.
-In this case, the value of $\gamma_{w/}$ will tend to 0. \item \textbf{Image Changing Semantics with Text Maintaining Semantics}: The semantic consistency between the input and output in the third quadrant suggests that the model tends to understand the similar semantics introduced by linguistic permutations.
-In this case, the value of $\gamma_{w/o}$ will tend to 0. \item \textbf{Image Maintaining Semantics with Text Maintaining Semantics}: The semantic inconsistency between the input and output in the second quadrant suggests that the model does not understand the similar semantics introduced by linguistic permutation.
-In this case, the value of $\gamma_{w/o}$ will tend to 1. \end{itemize}
+\begin{itemize} \item \textbf{Image Changing Semantics with Text Changing Semantics}: The consistency between the input and output in the first quadrant suggests that the model tends to understand the different meanings introduced by linguistic permutations.
+In this case, the value of semantic variation ($\gamma_{w/}$) tends to approach 1. \item \textbf{Image Maintaining Semantics with Text Changing Semantics}: The inconsistency between the input and output in the fourth quadrant suggests that the model does not understand the different meanings introduced by linguistic permutations.
+In this case, the value of semantic variation ($\gamma_{w/}$) tends to approach 0. \item \textbf{Image Changing Semantics with Text Maintaining Semantics}: The consistency between the input and output in the third quadrant suggests that the model tends to understand the similar meanings introduced by linguistic permutations.
+In this case, the value of semantic variation ($\gamma_{w/o}$) tends to approach 0. \item \textbf{Image Maintaining Semantics with Text Maintaining Semantics}: The inconsistency between the input and output in the second quadrant suggests that the model does not understand the similar meanings introduced by linguistic permutations.
+In this case, the value of semantic variation ($\gamma_{w/o}$) tends to approach 1. \end{itemize}